pmwcs/pmwcs/src/select/README.md

 ## Data Driven Selects

-To fit common use cases, RMWC Select provides a data driven method for rendering select menus.
+To fit common use cases, PMWC Select provides a data driven method for rendering select menus.
 There are multiple formats you can pass data in, use the one that best fits your requirements.
 To make your label not float by default and to have an unselected blank value, set the `placeholder` prop to a blank string.

 ```jsx
 function Example() {